Urban Studies in Europe

 PROGRAM STUDENT PROFILE

-This program is for you if you study history, urban design, urban studies, politics, or sociology.
+This program is for you if you study history, urban design, urban studies, politics, or sociology and wish to engage and examine contemporary cities through a multidisciplinary academic lens.

 CORE COURSE OVERVIEW